How to do a Simple Mid-year Homeschool Assessment

 The beginning of the year (or semester) is always exciting.

-And then when it’s spring and the weather gets balmy and bright…everyone’s ready to be finished with school.
-But what do you do when your fourth-grader still has a third of his math text to finish?
+What will you do when your fourth-grader still has a third of his math text to finish?
 And your 9th grader needs to read one more book and write an essay on it before she can finish her high school English?

 After we had to continue our homeschool year into the summer for a few years, I realized I had to learn to manage our time better.
 And not wait until the end of our homeschool year to discover we were more behind than I expected.

-Getting through our books and lessons always seemed to take longer than I thought.
-And during our homeschool year there were always illnesses, unexpected company, sudden trips to help aging parents, and the other interruptions that just come from living life.
+There are illnesses, unexpected company, sudden trips to help aging parents, and the other interruptions that just come from living life.

 And it seemed as though I either overestimated what we could do or I underestimated how long it would take to get done.
 Or both!